M20 Fund for PhD Scholarships

 Rudolf Agricola (1443 - 1485) was an iconic intellectual in 15th Century Europe, and is considered one of the founding thinkers of Humanism.

-The Aletta Jacobs School for Public Health
+The Aletta Jacobs School of Public Health

 Working on research and education projects for public health, the Aletta Jacobs School has a special focus on healthy ageing.
 The School prioritizes studies that can help enhance our ability to prevent and manage disease, and the development of new insights that promote a healthy lifestyle and increase longevity.